-One of the best ways to experience Puerto Rico is through the incredible cuisine—starting with mofongo and its unique blend of Indigenous, African and Spanish flavors.
-Among the country’s most iconic and popular dishes, mofongo is a ball-shaped mash of fried green plantains mixed with pork rinds or other meats, and it’s seasoned with garlic and sits in a tasty chicken broth.
+One of the best ways to experience Puerto Rico is through the incredible food—starting with mofongo and its unique blend of Indigenous, African and Spanish flavors.
+Among the country’s most iconic and popular dishes, mofongo is a ball-shaped mash of fried green plantains that’s mixed with pork skin or another meat, seasoned with garlic and sits in a tasty chicken broth.
 Also keep an eye out for dishes like pernil, a slow-cooked pork roast, and arroz con dulce, a delicious rice-based dessert.

 Embroidery – Mexico